 Everyone strives to have a lawn and garden that is the envy of the neighborhood.
 One of the most important steps in achieving a lush, green, and inviting lawn is to water with even coverage.
-Many do not have the time, or desire, to adjust, move, and control water hoses throughout the day.
+Many do not have the time or desire to adjust, move, and control water hoses throughout the day.
 Luckily, automatic sprinkler controllers take care of that for you.
 Timers allow you to water your lawn any time of the day.

-Whether you are relaxing inside your home or vacationing in another country, your automatic sprinkler timer will properly care for lawn.
+Whether you are relaxing inside your home or vacationing in another country, your automatic sprinkler timer will properly care for the lawn.
 The following should give you a bit of a guide to follow when selecting the best sprinkler timer.

-There are two main categories of sprinkler timer, digital and electromechanical.
+There are two main categories of sprinkler timers, digital and electromechanical.
 Most homeowners prefer digital, but the one drawback is that they are susceptible to power outages that can interrupt operation.
 Digital is the preference because it allows for dynamic functionality.
 Depending on how much you want to spend, you can buy irrigation controllers with awesome features that can actually help you save in the long term.